 Too high a caloric excess, even if combined with a good workout, will lead to many gains in fat mass.

-if you are earning a lot fat, maybe it's a good idea to cut the calories down.
+If you're gaining a lot of fat, it might be a good idea to cut your calories down.

 If you are gaining only fat, and very little muscle, the problem may be lack of protein, or training, which leaves something to be desired.

 Don't know how much protein to eat each day?